Thuja Green Giant Tree Thuja plicata x standishii 'Green Giant'

-Thuja Green Giant arborvitate trees grow in growing zones 5 through 9.
+Thuja Green Giant arborvitae trees grow in growing zones 5 through 9.
 Grows in partial shade or full sun.
 We recommend starting with taller trees in shady spots because they will catch more sunlight and grow faster.
-Although they're not fussy about soil type, and they prosper in moist soil, they don't like "wet feet" -- roots that remain in soggy or waterlogged soil.
+Although they're not fussy about soil type, and they prosper in moist soil, they don't like wet feet -- roots that remain in soggy or waterlogged soil.
 The planting site must drain well.

 Preparing the Site

 Remove any turfgrass and weeds before planting Thuja Green Giant trees.
 Clear debris, such as rocks and downed limbs or twigs, and loosen the soil by tilling or spading.
 It's better to add organic matter to an entire planting area, which encourages new roots to grow outward, instead of amending individual planting holes, which causes roots to stay comfortably within the confines of the hole.
 If the root system doesn't grow outward to anchor Thuja Green Giant, it can't support the growth rate and mature size of the tree.
 We recommend using our Organic Planting Mix to amend your soil to the ideal conditions.
 To naturally add the nutrients your Thujas need to really pack on the growth, we recommend also adding our Root Rocket Fertilizer when planting.